God, Man and Jesus

 Whoever does not love does not know God, because God is love.
 This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.
 1 John 4:8-9 NIV

 It is possible to compel obedience, but it is not possible to compel love because love is an act of free will.
 However, God desires us to love.
-God by his free will loves us, and he wants us to act similarly: loving him by loving others.
+God in his free will loves us, and he wants us to act similarly: loving him by loving others.
 If we love like him, our behavior will naturally be consistent with what is right, without compulsion!
-But to get to this, we must be in a position where we are free to choose to love.

 In practice, we learn to love by experiencing love freely given to us, by finding that love attractive and then by freely choosing to make a personal effort to become more like this ideal.
 A very important part of what Jesus intended to accomplish on earth was being this example of love for the world.